-- 1. The BCS Royal Charter states a core purpose of BCS is to 'establish and maintain appropriate standards of education and experience for persons engaged in the profession of Computing or entering upon courses of study in Computing and allied subjects; and to undertake, supervise or encourage the education and training in all matters relevant to the advancement of Computing.'
+- 1. The BCS Royal Charter states that a core purpose of BCS is to 'establish and maintain appropriate standards of education and experience for persons engaged in the profession of Computing or entering upon courses of study in Computing and allied subjects; and to undertake, supervise or encourage the education and training in all matters relevant to the advancement of Computing.'
 The Royal Charter positions BCS with a mandate to consider all matters relevant to the advancement of computing education in schools. - 2.
-As part of fulfilling this purpose BCS is establishing a School Curriculum and Assessment Committee to bring together a broad and inclusive range of expert stakeholders from across schools, universities, teacher organisations, industry, government, learned societies, professional bodies, and any other relevant organisations to provide authoritative, independent, evidence based guidance and advice on the content, qualifications, pedagogy, and assessment methods for computing education in schools. - 3.
-The committee will provide advice and guidance with the explicit aim of advancing the subject discipline of computing, being composed of computer science, digital literacy and information technology, for all four countries of the UK and concerning students in primary or secondary education. - 4.
-The committee will seek out, reflect on and share good practice in computing education. - 5.
-The committee will publish regular Computing Education reports.
+As part of fulfilling this purpose BCS has established a Schools and Colleges Committee to bring together the views of a broad and inclusive range of expert stakeholders from across the UK encompassing schools and FE colleges, and other relevant organisations to provide authoritative, independent, evidence-based guidance and advice to BCS on the content, qualifications, pedagogy, and assessment methods for computing education in schools and colleges. - 3.
+The committee will provide advice and guidance to BCS, with the explicit aim of advancing the subject discipline of computing in all four countries of the UK and concerning students in primary, secondary and tertiary education. - 4.
+The committee will seek out, reflect on and share good practice in computing education.